olegtaratuhin/itmo-ml/README.md

 # itmo-ML
 Machine learning class in ITMO University

-Lab contents:
+Assignment contents:
-* lab 1 - Adam and SGD using numpy
+* assignment 1 - Adam and SGD using numpy
+* assignment 2 - Apply Adam and SGD to bioresponses dataset from Kaggle